IlyaMaKeR/NoneWorld/README.md

 The game is currently under development, and the project structure will be revised, along with the creation of the game's website and more.
 All new information can be found on this GitHub page, below this text in the "News" section.

 # License
-This project is distributed under [license name].
+This project is distributed under [MIT License].
 Please note that the use of the name "NoneWorld" and any related brands without written permission is prohibited.

 # News
 Empty